David Oliver Joyce

 David Oliver Joyce (born 12 February 1987) is an Irish professional boxer.
 As an amateur, he won gold medals at the 2008, 2009 and 2014 European Union Championships, and competed at the 2016 Summer Olympics.

 Personal life

-Joyce was born into a boxing family in Mullingar, Co.
-Westmeath.
+Joyce was born into a boxing family in Mullingar, County Westmeath.
 His cousins John Joe Joyce and Joe Ward are also international boxers.
 Joyce is married to Melissa and has three children: Amber, Mickey Joe and Reanna.

 Amateur career

 In April 2016, he qualified for the 2016 Summer Olympics in Rio de Janeiro, beating Volkan Gockek on points in a fight in Turkey.
 He reached the last sixteen of the men's lightweight competition, defeating Andrique Allisop in a first round bout by unanimous decision.
+He was eliminated in the round of 16.

 Professional career

 Joyce made his professional debut on 7 June 2017, at the Waterfront Hall in Belfast.
 In a six-round bout against Gabor Kovacs, he won via second round technical knockout (TKO).